Jung Yoo-jung: Arrest and conviction

 On 24 November 2023, the court issued a verdict of guilty of homicide, desecration and abandonment of a corpse.
 The presiding judge, Kim Tae-eob, ruled that Jung had no mental illness that prompted the murder as she claimed, and that her act was a carefully planned and executed ordeal.
 While the prosecution expected a death penalty, she was given a life sentence.
 Her apologies and lawyers' plea for a reduced sentence were denied, and the court decided that the crime was a deliberate and premeditated act.
 She was further sentenced to wear a location tracking device for 30 years, and will be eligible for parole after 20 years.

 The prosecution appealed for harder sentence to the Supreme Court on 28 November, while Jung applied for reduced sentence on 30 November.
 South Korea has capital punishment of death penalty, but has not been in actual effect since 1997.
 The prosecution moved the petition to the Busan High Court.
 In March, the court ruled that the death penalty "should be executed only in very limited and exceptional cases," rejecting the petition.
 The prosecution then moved the petition to the Supreme Court, which reopened the case in May 2024.
 On 13 June 2024, the Supreme Court announced its decision that Jung's life sentence was justified.
 According to the court, the judgment was based on circumstantial factors such as the offender's age, behaviour, background and motive for the murder.

 Impact

-Jung's action was said to "spread fear in society that one can become a victim for no reason."
+Jung's action was said to "spread fear in society that anyone can become a victim for no reason."
 It also led to distrust of others in a community.
 According to Lee Soo-jung, a forensic psychology professor at Kyonggi University, Jung's conduct was most unusual as most murderers would be terrified, and Jung showed no sign of panic or tension.
-Lee further suggested that the main motive could be that Jung wanted to steal the victim's identity in light of her taking the ID card and wallet, based on her failure to get university enrolment.
+Lee further suggested that the main motive could be that Jung wanted to steal the victim's identity in light of her taking the ID card and wallet, based on her failure to get university enrollments.